Irrawaddy dolphin: Behaviour

 Most Irrawaddy dolphins are shy of boats, not known to bow-ride, and generally dive when alarmed.
-They are relatively slow moving but can sometimes be seen spyhopping and rolling to one side while waving a flipper and occasionally breaching.
+They are relatively slow-moving but can sometimes be seen spyhopping and rolling to one side while waving a flipper and occasionally breaching.
 They are generally found in groups of 2-3 animals, though sometimes as many as 25 individuals have been known to congregate in deep pools.
 Groups of fewer than six individuals are most common, but sometimes up to 15 dolphins are seen together.
 Traveling and staying in groups not only enables Irrawaddy dolphins to hunt, but it also creates and maintains social bonds and allows copulation to occur.
-There are a few groups of dolphins in Brunei Bay seen near the mouths of Temburong and Aloh Besar rivers which are tame and gather around fisherman boats that catch fish during the fishing season from around December to February.
+There are a few groups of dolphins in Brunei Bay seen near the mouths of Temburong and Aloh Besar rivers, which are tame and gather around fishermen's boats that catch fish during the fishing season from around December to February.